victor-dp/robosat_geoc/README.md

 ```
 - Tiles images formats could be any able to be read by GDAL.
 - Tiles labels are expected to be PNG with single band.
-- Tools producing XYZ tiles directory as output, also allows to easily generate a web map client, for visual inspection.
+- Tools producing XYZ tiles directory, generate also a web map client, for visual inspection.